avlk/toy-coding-agent/tasks/3d-ball/hl_spec.md

 Take into account that the characters are taller than they are wide, the ratio is approximately 2:1 height to width.

 The program should print the image.

+Make sure that the tests are runnable by using the code_execution tool before submitting the result.